OnePageCRM/OnePageCRM.github.io/_posts/2018-06-15-sage-integration.md

 When I began work on this project I asked myself was there really a need for more than one integration fulfilling similar roles.
 However, as I gained familiarity with the various software, I began to realise just how many seemingly minor differences there were between the three applications that could change each one’s appeal.
 For example, the estimate functionality of Sage could be a crucial requirement for someone’s business, and access to that may make their daily tasks that bit easier.

 As a developer, I’ve learned that it’s important to recognise the broad range of necessities different users may have, and to always be open-minded to new applications that could lead to a better user experience.
-In OnePageCRM they are continuously seeking new ways to improve their app and this way of working has taught me to do the same!
+The OnePageCRM team are continuously seeking new ways to improve the app and this way of working has taught me to do the same!

 Developing this integration for OnePageCRM has been a valuable and interesting experience for me, particularly as a software developer in training.